ChangWynn/CV/README.md

 - Recently completed Udemy certifications in React, JavaScript unit-testing with Jest and Vitest, Testing Ruby with RSpec, and The Linux Command Line Bootcamp, among others.
 - Utilizing the knowledge gained from these certifications to enhance my development skills and deliver high-quality code.

+#### Communication
+- Excellent verbal and written communication skills developed through my work experience and team projects during the Software Engineer Bootcamp.
+- Proficient in conveying complex technical concepts to both technical and non-technical stakeholders.

+#### Teamwork
+- Strong collaborative skills fostered through pair programming and group projects at the Software Engineer Bootcamp.
+- Experience working effectively in diverse teams, valuing different perspectives and contributing to a positive team dynamic.

+#### Hard Work
+- Demonstrated dedication and perseverance in completing challenging projects and meeting deadlines.
+- Willingness to put in the extra effort to learn and improve coding skills.

+#### Self-Control
+- Ability to stay calm and focused under pressure, maintaining productivity and problem-solving effectively.
+- Adaptability and resilience in navigating complex technical challenges.

 ---

 ## Education